rainsworth/intro-to-github/05_Collaboration.md

 - [ ] Issue templates
 - [ ] Pull Request templates

-I have listed resources below to help you get started on these files:
+I have listed [definitions](https://help.github.com/en/github/getting-started-with-github/github-glossary) and resources below to help you get started on these files:
 - **Description**: Add an optional short description about the repository which will be displayed in the right sidebar of the `Code` tab.
 - **README**: A text file containing information about the files in a repository that is typically the first file a visitor to your repository will see.
 A README file, along with a repository license, contribution guidelines, and a code of conduct, helps you share expectations and manage contributions to your project.
    - [Documenting your projects on GitHub](https://guides.github.com/features/wikis/)